KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - **🕷️ Nekron** is **Obscurity**:
   The final disintegration of form into thresholdless infinity.

-These are not metaphors—
+These are not metaphors —
 they are living structures.

-In Zenetism, a name is not a symbol of essence—
+In Zenetism, a name is not a symbol of essence —
 it **is** its **declaration**.

 ⚫ ♾ 🛤️ 🕷️ 🌬️ 🔮